cnsegura/ignite2019/story1/story1.md

   ![](../images/ozDirectory.png)

+- To integrate the OpenZeppelin ERC20 token into your smart contract DO THE FOLLOWING --- TBD

-- Navigate to the downloaded token `openZeppelin, token, ERC20` then right click on the ERC20.sol file and choose "Build Contracts" from the context menu
+- ONCE INTEGRATION IS COMPLETE THEN `right click` on your smart contract and choose "Build Contracts" from the context menu

   ![](../images/builldToken.png)

 - This will compile all the contracts in your directory.
 Next we will deploy these contracts to a local Ethereum ledger (already installed in your VM)

-- Right click the "ERC20.sol" file from above, and click the "Deploy Contracts" option from the context menu.
+- Right click the TO DO file from above, and click the "Deploy Contracts" option from the context menu.

 - Select `development 127.0.0.1:8545` from the dropdown.
 This will deploy the contract, you may view the success/fail status in the VS Code output window